CephalofairGames/merc-packs-faq/index.md

 <p><b>What happens to an active Prescription if Saw exhausts?</b> Even though Prescriptions are in your allies' active areas, the card is still owned by you.
 If you exhaust, they will be lost.</p>

-<p><b>When do I evaluate if a monster is damaged for my abilities?</b> Whether a monster is damaged or not is always evaluated before you begin performing your attack ability.</p>
+<p><b>When do I evaluate if a monster is considered "damaged" for Vital Strikes or other abilities?</b> You evaluate this before you start performing your ability.
+For example, for Vaccine (X, top), you only gain a second target if the first monster is damaged before you begin your attack ability.</p>

 </details>
 <br>